aswinks123/Helm/Helm-Fundamentals/5-Release-Inspection-and -Debugging-Commands/README.md

 # Release Inspection & Debugging Commands

-These commands help to analyze what is installed
+These commands help to analyze what is installed by helm

 ### 1. helm list / helm ls